How Reactions Play A Part In Your Vision

 The more you control your reactions, the less your emotions will affect you.
 The less your emotions affect you, the more you show off a positive person for people to know, and the more you will find your audience and people around you won’t have any affect on you.

-Through developing my personal brand I was able to align my values and passions with what I do and how I do it.
+Through ongoing personal development I was able to align my values and passions with what I do and how I do it.
 This made it incredibly easy for me to learn how to control emotional and mental stability because I was seeing the vision for myself come to life, and I wasn’t going to let anything affect me anymore.

 If you really stop to ask yourself why something or someone this affecting you, I can guarantee that you will realize it shouldn’t be something you dwell on.
 You don’t want to end up in a “battle” with your emotions, keeping you from something.

 If you create a powerful vision for yourself, aligning everything together controlling your emotions and mentality, you can control your reactions, and you be consistent in the upward climb to your true potential.